 English EN Spanish ES

-Develop a Negotiation Strategy when Selling a Business
+Crafting a Winning Negotiation Strategy for Selling Your Business

 When you begin to negotiate the sale of the business, you will be much better off if you have developed a personal plan and have prioritized which items in the deal are the most important to you and which items you can compromise on and still accomplish your objectives.